Examining your Walking Habits

 My point here is that runners and walkers have different needs from a shoe, and different types of walkers have different needs within the ‘walkers' group.

-You should therefore be cautious about points made about cushioning by shoe manufacturers and websites discussing running shoes and then thinking the same points will apply similarly to walkers.
-For most walkers this is just not true.
+You should, therefore, be cautious about points made about cushioning by shoe manufacturers and websites discussing running shoes and then thinking the same points will apply similarly to walkers.
+For most walkers, this is just not true.

 So unless the context is referring to cushioning aimed at providing a correction for a particular gait or foot problem then you should get your advice for walking shoes from a walking shoe specific webpage.

-Regular walkers who do not suffer from marked overpronation or underpronation, also called supination, will want to be looking for the comfort benefits that come with cushioning intended to increase shoe comfort rather than foot aspect correction.
+Regular walkers who do not suffer from marked overpronation or underpronation also called supination, will want to be looking for the comfort benefits that come with cushioning intended to increase shoe comfort rather than foot aspect correction.

 Be aware of what type of cushioning is being discussed as you can otherwise be quite easily confused.

-The Different Requirements for Walking on Hard Surfaces, Softer Surfaces and Trail
+The Different Requirements for Walking on Hard Surfaces, Softer Surfaces, and Trail

-Here again we see differences, this time arising from the surface being walked on.
+Here again, we see differences, this time arising from the surface being walked on.

 Hard surfaces will mean harsher forces on our feet as the surface has no ‘give’.
-If you are walking on interior concrete, tiled or wood floors, then you may need enhanced grip on the shoe sole if the surface may be slippery.
+If you are walking on interior concrete, tiled or wood floors, then you may need an enhanced grip on the shoe sole if the surface may be slippery.

-Softer surfaces such as grass, will be more forgiving and therefore do not need so much cushioning.
+Softer surfaces such as grass will be more forgiving and therefore do not need so much cushioning.